Trpinja: Serbian

 Serbian together with the Serbian Cyrillic alphabet is the second co-official language within the boundaries of the municipality including all settlement except predominantly Croat one Ćelije.
 The statute guarantees that Serbian Cyrillic alphabet will be used in text of seals and stamps, on plates of representative, executive and administrative bodies of the municipality, as well as on those of legal entities with public authority.
 Pre-school education for the Serb community is organized and conducted in Serbian and Cyrillic according to the local statute.
 Elementary education is provided in Serbian as well.
+As of 2023, most of the legal requirements for the fulfillment of bilingual standards have not been carried out.
+Official buildings do have Cyrillic signage, as do street signs and seals, but not traffic signs.
+Cyrillic is not used on any official documents, but there are public legal and administrative employees proficient in the script.
+Preserving traditional Serbian place names and assigning street names to Serbian historical figures is legally mandated and carried out.

 Geography

 The municipality is located on the border between historical regions of Slavonia and Syrmia, in the southern part of Pannonian Basin in the Podunavlje region.
 The total area of the municipality is 123.87 km2 (47.8 sq mi).
 The river Vuka flows through the municipality in length of 8 kilometers as well as an artificial Bobota Canal in the length of 20 kilometers.
 The territory of the municipality is completely flat, with very fertile black soil.
 The municipality shares borders with Borovo, Bogdanovci, Nuštar, Tordinci, Šodolovci and Erdut municipalities, with the town of Vukovar and the city of Osijek.